cpainterwakefield/practical_db_textbook/_sources/02-data-retrieval/data-retrieval.rst

 Filtering rows: the WHERE clause
 --------------------------------

 Retrieving all of the data from a table is useful, but often not what we want, especially if the table is very large (and tables can get very, very large!)
 To see just a subset of rows, we include a **WHERE** clause in our query.
 The **WHERE** clause consists of the keyword **WHERE**, followed by an *expression* that evaluates to true or false (a Boolean expression).
 The **WHERE** clause goes after the **FROM** clause.
-Expressions are discussed more a few sections below, but for now, let's see some simple examples (again, you can try these in the interactive tool):
+Expressions are discussed more in `the next chapter`_, but for now, let's see some simple examples (again, you can try these in the interactive tool):

+.. _`the next chapter`: ../03-expressions/expressions.html

 ::